-We do not have standing audit, compensation, or nominating committees of our Board.
-However, the full Board performs all of the functions of a standing audit committee, compensation committee and nominating committee.
+Presently, our Board of Directors maintains a standing Audit Committee that does not yet satisfy Nasdaq's definition of independence.
+The Company does not have a standing compensation or nominating committee.
+However, the full Board performs all of the functions of a standing compensation committee and nominating committee.
 The Board currently consists of six directors: Mr. Singh (Chairman), Dr. Trumbach, Ms. Iannitelli, Dr. Stuart, Dr. Kini and Mr. Trumbach.
 The following is a brief description of these functions of the Board: